SciML/ReactionNetworkImporters.jl/README.md

   in the network.
 Can be constructed using the Symbolics.jl `@variables` macro.
   Each species should be dependent on the same time variable (`t` in the example above).
-- `parameters`, an optional vector of symbolic variables representing each parameter in the network.
+- `parameters`, a vector of symbolic variables representing each parameter in the network.
 Can be constructed with the [ModelingToolkit.jl](https://github.com/SciML/ModelingToolkit.jl) `@parameters` macro.
+If no parameters are used it is an optional keyword.
 - `t`, an optional Symbolics.jl variable representing time as the independent variable of the reaction network.
 If not provided `Catalyst.DEFAULT_IV` is used to determine the default time variable.